 At-risk students from the Hillcrest Educational Center in Lenox made up the Hillcrest Drummers, which performed African and other cultural rhythms on the drums.
 The selections elicited toe-taps, hand-claps and booty-shaking from the audience members.

-"The music is very spiritual and peaceful, and I felt that this was a great venue to put [the students] in," said Jo Ann Lombardo,
+"The music is very spiritual and peaceful, and I felt that this was a great venue to put [the students] in," said Jo Ann Lombardo, the youth development counselor at the Hillcrest Educational Center.

 Poems were read by youngsters that Jennifer Potts, a pre-school teacher and student at Mildred Elley, found through her daughter's cheer team at the Pittsfield Catholic Youth Center.